jainijhawan/ad-payments/README.md

 1. Open `Jai Nijhawan- Ad Payments.xcodeproj` in Xcode
 2. Select target device or simulator
 3. Build and run the project

----

-*Developed by Jai Nijhawan as part of iOS Developer Technical Test*